Photograph of me lecturing at the blackboard (credit: R. Benjamin Shapiro, 2002).

 Dr. Sean Peisert leads applied research and development in computer security at the Berkeley Lab and UC Davis.
 He is also chief cybersecurity strategist for CENIC, and Senior Fellow at the Berkeley Institute for Data Science (BIDS), associate editor-in-chief and editor-in-chief designate of IEEE Security & Privacy, a member of the Distinguished Expert Review Panel for the NSA Annual Best Scientific Cybersecurity Paper Competition, past chair of the IEEE Technical Committee on Security & Privacy, and is a steering committee member and past general chair of the 36th IEEE Symposium on Security and Privacy ("Oakland").

-His current focus is research and development of techniques that enable secure and privacy-preserving use of decentralized computing environments, and secure deep learning and artificial intelligence.
+His current focus is research and development of techniques that enable secure and privacy-preserving analysis of scientific data and secure deep learning and artificial intelligence.
 His current projects focus on improving security in high-performance computing (HPC), and other scientific computing environments, and power grid control systems.
 In the past, he has worked in areas including intrusion detection, computer forensics, insider threats, fault tolerance, vulnerability analysis and elections and electronic voting.

 Selected News and Press Coverage: